 The choice of the roller depends on the type of paint you use (acrylic, vinyl, glycerol, etc.) and the gloss you want to achieve.

-– If you use water-based paint (acrylic, vinyl, alkyd), choose a synthetic fiber roller.
+– If you use water-based paint (acrylic, vinyl, alkyd), choose a synthetic fibre roller.

-– If you use oil paint (glycerol, epoxy, polyurethane), choose a natural fiber roller.
+– If you use oil paint (glycerol, epoxy, polyurethane), choose a natural fibre roller.

 – On a smooth surface: